AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

     To add new Community Members, select **Add Members** > **Add User** ![add user](../_icons/plus-thick-alt.svg) for each user that you want to add.

     **Note:** Community Administrators are not automatically added as Community Members.
-You must manually add Community Administrators as Community Members to access shared resources.
+If you want your Community Administrators to also be Community Members with access to shared resources, you must manually add them.

 1. After you finish, select **Save & Close**.